The community fix dataset

 When you describe a print failure, FixMyPrint:

-- 1Classifies your description into one of 16 canonical issue types using GPT-4o
+- 1Maps your selected failure into one of 16 canonical issue types

 - 2Queries our fix database for your specific issue